 Why do people enjoy watching documentaries so much?
 Because they are real and true – they aren’t people making things up.
 Gary says, “Think about it: you can ponder about the strategy behind every post and fabricate yourself into this “influential person”…or you can just be yourself.”
 You can read more about Gary Vee’s documentation process here: Document, Don’t Create: Creating Content That Builds Your Personal Brand

 Like this blog post?
-Check out the additional posts below for more marketing tips!
+Check out the post below for more marketing tips!

 In case you haven’t read Crushing It! yet…